Texas Genealogy & Local History Books & CDs

 War of 1812 Veterans in Texas icon

-There Never Were Such Men Before the Civil Soldiers and Veterans of Polk County, Texas, 1861-1865 icon
+There Never Were Such Men Before: The Civil War Soldiers & Veterans of Polk County, Texas, 1861-1865 icon

 Camp Travis and Its Part in the World War icon